Muse Tuition Assistance & Scholarships

 Tuition Assistance for Muse Classes

-The Muse Writers Center is honored and grateful to announce the establishment of the Margaret Bean Tuition Assistance Fund through a generous donation from Barbara Hartz.
-Named for her dear friend and great supporter of the arts, The Margaret Bean Tuition Assistance Fund will allow The Muse to offer our community writing classes to students regardless of their ability to pay tuition.
-To date, the fund has provided tuition assistance to hundredss of students and has received donations from hundreds of additional generous persons.
+The Muse Writers Center is honored and grateful to announce the establishment of the Dakota Anne Chacon Tuition Assistance Fund.
+The Tuition Assistance Fund will allow The Muse to offer our community writing classes to students regardless of their ability to pay tuition.
+To date, the fund has provided tuition assistance to hundreds of students and has received donations from hundreds of additional generous persons.
 Please contact the office for more information or to apply (you will be asked to volunteer in exchange for receiving tuition assistance). " target="_blank" title="Donate to the Muse Writers Center">Donations to the fund are very welcome, and all donations are tax-deductible as allowed by law.

 Scholarships for Muse Students for Conferences & Craft Development

-The Muse Writers Center is very pleased and proud to announce the creation of The Virginia Armstrong Conference Fund.
-Named in honor of a fine writer, devoted educator and longtime friend of The Muse, The Fund will support writers in their ongoing education through participation in writers conferences and other craft-development opportunities.
+The Muse Writers Center is very pleased and proud to announce the creation of The Julia Hislop Conference & Craft Development Fund.
+Named in honor of a fine writer and longtime friend of The Muse, The Fund will support writers in their ongoing education through participation in writers conferences and other craft-development opportunities.
 Dr. Julia Hislop was a life-long learner who believed everyone should try new things, explore new interests, and rejoice in learning.
 These scholarships are available to current and past students at the Muse Writers Center to help pay a portion of their tuition, expenses, and/or conference fees.
-Please contact the office for more information or to apply.
+Please contact the office for more information.
 Donations to the fund are very welcome, and all donations are tax-deductible as allowed by law.

 Apply now for support for Conferences & Craft Development